-STEP III: We estimate the best-fit value of the tensor-toscalar ratio parameter, r, by explicitly maximizing the full cosmological parameter likelihood, Eq.
-(34); we bin the results and compare the histogram with the Gaussian distribution with an average and dispersion derived using the approach proposed in Sec.
-II D. In addition, we explicitly compute the averaged likelihood as a function of r, using Eq.
+STEP III: we estimate the best fit value of the tensorto-scalar ratio parameter, r, by explicitly maximizing full cosmological parameter likelihood, Eq.
+(34), we bin the results and compare the histogram with the Gaussian distribution with an average and dispersion derived using the proposed approach, Section IID.
+In addition, we explicitly compute the averaged likelihood as a function of r, using Eq.
 (35).
-In both these latter cases the computations are performed directly in the harmonic domain using the harmonic space representation of the cleaned CMB maps obtained in STEP II.
-This is done with the help of a standard spherical harmonic transform and thus neglects the effects due to cut sky.
+In both these latter cases the computations are performed directly in the harmonic domain using the harmonic space representation of the cleaned CMB maps obtained on STEP II.
+This is done with help of a standard spherical harmonic transform and thus neglects the effects due to cut sky.
 This is expected to lead to some power loss at the low- l end and thus may affect the level of bias in the estimated values of r.
-This should be taken care of in the actual forecasting process; however it is irrelevant for the formalism's demonstration purposes.
+This should be taken care of in the actual forecasting process however is irrelevant for the formalism demonstration purposes.

 Due to computational-time limitation we perform the end-to-end analysis of the actual simulation on underpixelized maps with HEALPIX $n{side} = 32$.
-This is what restricts the analysis presented hereafter to $\ell{max} = 64$ as the semianalytic approach can be easily applied for much higher cutoffs.
+This is what restricts the analysis presented hereafter to $\ell{max} = 64$ as the semi-analytic approach can be easily applied for much higher cut-offs.